aai-institute/lakefs-spec/README.md

 ## Contributing

-We welcome contributions to the project!
+We encourage and welcome contributions from the community to enhance the project.
 Please check [discussions](https://github.com/appliedAI-Initiative/lakefs-spec/discussions) or raise an [issue](https://github.com/appliedAI-Initiative/lakefs-spec/issues) on GitHub for any problems you encounter with the library.

 For information on the general development workflow, see the [contribution guide](CONTRIBUTING.md).